Anyon condensation and tensor categories: Introduction

 \section{Introduction}

-Anyon condensation is important subject to study in the field of topological order because it tells us how a topological phase is transformed into another topological phase.
-In 2002, Bais, Schroers, Slingerland initiated a systematic study of anyon condensation based on the idea of Hopf symmetry breaking \cite{bss1}\cite{bss2}.
-The theory was further developed by Bais and Slingerland in an influential work \cite{bs}, and was followed and further developed by many peoples (see for example \cite{bm-d}\cite{bsh}\cite{bw} \cite{buss}\cite{br}\cite{levin}\cite{bjq} and references therein).
+Anyon condensation is an important subject to study in the field of topological orders.
+In 2002, Bais, Schroers, Slingerland initiated a systematic study of anyon condensations based on the idea of Hopf symmetry breaking \cite{bss1,bss2}.
+The theory was further developed by Bais and Slingerland in an influential work \cite{bs}, and was followed and further developed by many peoples (see for example \cite{bm-d,bsh,bw,buss,br,levin,bjq} and references therein).
 In spite of many works in this direction, the fundamental mathematical structure that controls the anyon condensation has not being identified in its full generality.
 Recently, Kapustin and Saulina \cite{kas}, followed by Levin \cite{levin} and Barkeshli, Jian and Qi \cite{bjq}, successfully identified the notion of Lagrangian subgroup \cite{drgno} with gapped boundaries.
-But these studies are restricted to the gapped boundaries in abelian Chern-Simons models and Kitaev quantum double models.
+But these studies are restricted to the abelian Chern-Simons models and Kitaev quantum double models associated to abelian groups.
 A general condensation theory is still not available.